-Ovarian shielding and ovarian transposition - publicly funded
+Ovarian transposition - publicly funded

-These are options if you are receiving radiotherapy to the pelvic region as part of your cancer treatment.
-Ovarian shielding is where the ovaries can be shielded from radiation beams by using protective coverings placed on your stomach.
 Ovarian transposition is where ovaries are surgically moved to another area in the body.
 These methods are designed to minimise the radiation to your ovaries.
 By decreasing the amount of radiation, you can lower the risk of damage to your ovaries and your eggs.